-Fiber (estimated dry matter content) = 5.5%
+Fiber (estimated dry matter content) = 10.7%

 Red denotes controversial item

 |Estimated Nutrient Content

-|Dry Matter Basis||41%||35%||16%|
+|Dry Matter Basis

-|Calorie Weighted Basis||29%||59%||11%|
+|Calorie Weighted Basis

-The first ingredient in this dog food is chicken heart.
+The first ingredient in this dog food is beef heart.
 Although it doesn’t sound very appetizing to us humans, heart tissue is pure muscle — all meat.
 It’s naturally rich in quality protein, minerals and complex B vitamins, too.

-Chicken is naturally rich in the ten essential amino acids required by a dog to sustain life.
+Beef is naturally rich in all ten essential amino acids required by a dog to sustain life.

-The third ingredient is chicken liver.
-This is an organ meat sourced from a named animal and thus considered a beneficial component.
+The third ingredient is beef liver, an organ meat sourced from a named animal and thus considered a beneficial component.

 From here, the list goes on to include a number of other items.

-But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this product.
+But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this Tylee’s product.

-With four notable exceptions…
+With 5 notable exceptions…

 However, chia seeds contain about 17% protein, a factor that must be considered when judging the meat content of this dog food.

-Next, this food includes flaxseed, one of the best plant sources of healthy omega-3 fatty acids.
+In addition, we note the use of flaxseed, one of the best plant sources of healthy omega-3 fatty acids.
 Provided they’ve first been ground into a meal, flax seeds are also rich in soluble fiber.

 However, flaxseed contains about 19% protein, a factor that must be considered when judging the actual meat content of this dog food.

-And lastly, this food contains chelated minerals, minerals that have been chemically attached to protein.
+And lastly, this food includes chelated minerals, minerals that have been chemically attached to protein.
 This makes them easier to absorb.
 Chelated minerals are usually found in better dog foods.

-Judging by its ingredients alone, Tylee’s Dog Food looks like an above-average wet product.
+Based on its ingredients alone, Tylee’s Dog Food looks like an above-average wet product.

-As a group, the brand features an average protein content of 40% and a mean fat level of 33%.
-Together, these figures suggest a carbohydrate content of 19% for the overall product line.
+As a group, the brand features an average protein content of 41% and a mean fat level of 28%.
+Together, these figures suggest a carbohydrate content of 24% for the overall product line.

-And a fat-to-protein ratio of about 83%.
+And a fat-to-protein ratio of about 69%.

-Near-average protein.
+Above-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical wet dog food.

-Tylee’s Dog Food
+Tylee’s Dog Food Recall History

-The following list (if present) includes all dog food recalls since 2009 directly related to this product line.
-If there are no recalls listed in this section, we have not yet reported any events.
+The following automated list (if present) includes all dog food recalls since 2009 related to Tylee’s.

 Get free dog food recall alerts sent to you by email.
 Subscribe to The Advisor’s recall notification list.